tuannvm/jira-a2a/docs/infogathering.md

 ## Conclusion

 The InformationGatheringAgent with langchain-go integration provides intelligent analysis of Jira tickets using LLM technology.
-The implementation follows a robust design with fallback mechanisms, comprehensive error handling, and flexible configuration options.
+The implementation follows a robust design with comprehensive error handling, and flexible configuration options.

 By leveraging the power of LLMs through langchain-go, the agent can provide deep insights into tickets, saving time for developers and ensuring important aspects are not overlooked.